MasakiYama/mVMC/doc/en/source/expert.rst

    **Type :** int-type (Positive integer, default value: 8)

-   **Description :** The mesh number for the Gauss-legendre quadrature about :math:`\beta` integration (:math:`S_y` rotation) for the spin quantum-number projection in actual numerical calculation.
+   **Description :** The mesh number for the Gauss-Legendre quadrature about :math:`\beta` integration (:math:`S_y` rotation) for the spin quantum-number projection in actual numerical calculation.